mediamonks/display-advertising-docs/docs/getting-started/generate-a-build.md

 # Generate a build

-To run the build script, you can run “npm run build” in your terminal or console.
-“build” is actually a script which is found in package.json, which in turn runs the command rds-build.
+If you check the `build` is actually a script which is found in package.json, which in turn runs the command `rds-build`.
 After you execute this script, it will start searching for .richmediarc files in all the directories and subdirectories of your project.
 You’ll see something like this:

 ```terminal
 npm run build
 ```

-“build” is actually a script which is found in package.json, which in turn runs the command rds-build.
+“build” is actually a script which is found in package.json, which in turn runs the command `rds-build`.
 After you execute this script, it will start searching for .richmediarc files in all the directories and subdirectories of your project.
 You’ll see something like this:

 ```
 ?
 Please choose the current build to start.
 (Press <space> to select, <a> to toggle all, <i> to invert selection)